Pivot Switchblade Aluminum Race XT Review

 The Switchblade is a stellar descender that relies on its precise and surgical attitude.
 This bike is very capable within its travel class but is somewhat limited on burly terrain.
 The geometry, combined with the stiff frame and aggressive tires, create razor-sharp handling that can't be overstated.
 The component grouping is largely impressive on the descent.

 The Switchblade is in impressive descender.
 This bike cuts its way down the hill with impressive precision.
 The 66.7-degree head tube angle creates crisp steering at any speed.
 The quick and direct handling is backed up by a meaty 2.5-inch Maxxis Minion DHF front tire.
 One thing that was apparent to all of the testers was how stiff the frame was.
 Aluminum frames are often said to lack the stiffness of their carbon fiber counterparts.
 That said, the front triangle is fused approximately 8-inches behind the head tube moving rearward between the top tube and down tube.
 This fused front triangle paired with very short and stout 430mm chainstays creates a very stiff and responsive frame.
-As a result, no energy is lost into the frame when yanking on be bars or snapping out of a turn.
+As a result, no energy is lost into the frame when yanking on the bars or snapping out of a turn.

 With 135mm of rear wheel travel and steep head tube angle, the Switchblade is most comfortable relying on its quick handling.
 This bike can be pushed beyond its limit carrying speed through truly choppy and steep sections of trail.
 Things can get out of control quickly when you rattle its confidence.
 As is the case with most mid-travel bikes, the Pivot can't simply be pointed down the gnar.
 Small to medium size hits are handled with composure, but rapid-fire bigger lines can be problematic.
 It's better to utilize the Switchblade's sharp handling to strategically slice and dice down the hill.
 It should be noted that some gravity-minded riders build up the Switchblade with a 160mm fork and an aggressive shock such as the Fox Float X2.
 We can't comment on how this bike rides with this burly setup, but it is very intriguing.